 While the key to getting an affirmative response to your job application lies in the creativity, honesty and brevity that is conveyed through your resume and cover letter, oozing confidence is what works at the in-person interview.
 Confidence stems from believing in yourself and backing your strengths.
 Some are “born confident,” as they say, but it takes some level of guidance and motivation to get some people to radiate self-confidence.

-When you’ve got your job cut out in front of you — in this case, appearing for an interview — the smartest thing to do, then, is to forget about your limitations and make your strengths the center of attraction.
-That’s how brands become successful and that’s how you can, too!
+When you’ve got your job cut out in front of you — in this case, appearing for an interview — the smartest thing to do is to forget about your limitations and make your strengths the center of attraction.
+That’s how brands become successful, and that’s how you can, too!

 Interview tips for every personality type

 You usually come across as the silent and aloof type.
 This can actually work in your favor since it allows you to project yourself as someone who takes his time to think before speaking.
 You won’t need to put up a façade in most cases, so the next time someone asks you about introversion, here’s a comeback:

 “I might take time to open up to people.
 It might seem like I’m reserved, but I have no shame in admitting that I’m an introvert.
 I tend to put a lot of thought into everything I do.
 I believe I can stand out without shouting out.”

 Beware: If your interviewer comes across as an extrovert, don’t allow him/her to dictate the terms.
 While respect and courtesy are essential, you’ve got to make sure you get your points across to them.

 Hey, you already have the world on your side.
 Recruiters have a soft corner for friendly, outgoing people who speak their minds and have this uncanny ability to make friends wherever they go.
 They make great leaders and are generally proactive when it comes to taking initiatives at work.
 All you need to do is ensure that you are in the best of moods on D-Day, and be your chirpy self during the interview.
 Easy-peasy.